Sri-Varshith/Quiz-App/README.md

 Whether it's a competitive quiz round, live poll in an event, or anonymous data collection for projects and research — this platform brings it all under one roof with **real-time performance**, **leaderboards**, and **past result storage**.

-> ⚠️ **Looking for a Maintainer!**
-> If you're interested in full-stack dev, data science, or building tools for campus use — reach out and take ownership of this project!

 ---